 Risperdal is an antipsychotic prescription medication that is manufactured by the Johnson & Johnson subsidiary, Ortho-McNeil-Janssen Pharmaceuticals.
 The active ingredient in Risperdal is called risperidone.
 In 2004, Janssen Pharmaceuticals’ risperidone patent expired allowing Teva Pharmaceuticals to manufacture and distribute a generic version of Risperdal.
 Risperdal was designed for elderly patients to help treat dementia, but tests showed Risperdal could also help children with autism and bipolar disorder.
-In children, the U.S Food & Drug Administration (FDA) did not approve Risperdal until 2006, and more recently Risperdal has been alleged to increase breast tissue in young boys.
+The U.S Food & Drug Administration (FDA) did not approve Risperdal for children until 2006, and more recently Risperdal has been alleged to increase breast tissue in young boys.
+Thousands of Risperdal lawsuits have been settled in favor of the victim to compensate for the trauma they experienced from Gynecomastia.
 If you or your child has developed Gynecomastia or increased breast tissue, fill out the form to receive a free case evaluation.

 More than 420 lawsuits have been filed against Johnson & Johnson.
 Male consumers of Risperdal allege that the manufacturers failed to warn them about the risk of developing breast tissue.
 Consumers suggest Johnson & Johnson failed to properly research side effects.
 Johnson & Johnson is also accused of providing monetary incentives to Omnicare, a pharmaceutical supply company, to convince doctors to prescribe Risperdal to patients.